-Matt Baumann, Jodhan Fine, and Raymond VanBuskirk, Regional Report Compilers
+Matt Baumann, Jodhan Fine, Andrew Theus, and Raymond VanBuskirk, Regional Report Compilers

 Sartor O. Williams III, Regional Report Compiler Emeritus (1989–2020)